 The program is offered based on the availability of resources, usually once a year.

-For information, contact CAAT program coordinator (Contact us)
+For information, contact CAAT Capacity Program coordinator (Contact us)

-You can also get additional information through partner agencies :
+You can also get additional information through the PHA support program staff of our partner agencies :